Last updated: 29th January 2026

-For expert insights into the upcoming changes and your chance to ask our experts questions about 2026, register for our upcoming free live webinar, ‘Housing Insights for 2026: Looking Back and Moving Forward’.
+For expert insights into the upcoming changes and to discover the answers to common questions from across the sector, catch up on our recent webinar, ‘Housing Insights for 2026: Looking Back and Moving Forward’.

-As we move closer to 2026, it is crucial that you understand what is coming and where to focus your priorities.
-This blog highlights the key updates expected next year, so you can put all key dates in your calendar, plan ahead, and stay compliant.
+With 2026 now in full force, it is crucial that you understand what is coming throughout the year and where to focus your priorities.
+This blog highlights the key updates expected this year, so you can put all key dates in your calendar, plan ahead, and stay compliant.

 In this blog: